-☑ (A) Coal
+(A) Coal

 Our investment strategy is sector-agnostic, and we therefore invest in all sectors in the MSCI World with the exception of tobacco.
-Our strategy with high-emitting sectors is the same as for all our sectors: company data on carbon, water and waste is collected by our in-house analysts, standardised into scores, to allow for comparison between sector peers.
+Our strategy with high-emitting sectors is the same as for all our sectors: company data on carbon, water and waste is collected by our inhouse analysts, standardised into scores, to allow for comparison between sector peers.
 In the end, the most resource efficient companies are selected for investment.
-Additionally, we also engage frequently with sectors that depend heavily on fossil fuels.
-For example, in 2022 we engaged extensively with the thermal coal industry.
-This means that even though we are investing in high-emitting sectors, the least carbon intense companies will be invested in.
-The result is that we make significant carbon, water and waste savings compared to our benchmark, a testament to the success of our strategy.
-Osmosis also offers those clients that are committed to total divestment of fossil fuels from their investments the opportunity to invest in our Core Equity ex fossil fuels strategy.
+We regularly engage in research on fossil fuels, including coal.
+Osmosis also offers those clients that are committed to total divestment of fossil fuels from their investments the opportunity to invest in our Core Equity ex fossil fuels strategy, which excludes companies who derive revenue from coal.

-☑ (B) Gas
+🗹 (B) Gas

 Our investment strategy is sector-agnostic, and we therefore invest in all sectors in the MSCI World.
 Our strategy with high-emitting sectors is the same as for all our sectors: company data on carbon, water and waste is collected by our in-house analysts, standardised into scores, to allow for comparison between sector peers.
 In the end, the most resource efficient companies are selected for investment.
 Additionally, we also engage frequently with sectors that depend heavily on fossil fuels.
-For example, in 2022 we engaged with the Oil&Gas industry on their Net Zero targets.
+For example, in 2023 we engaged with the Oil&Gas industry on their decarbonisation efforts.
 This means that even though we are investing in high-emitting sectors, the least carbon intense companies will be invested in.
 The result is that we make significant carbon, water and waste savings compared to our benchmark, a testament to the success of our strategy.